JohnLCaron/rlauxe/docs/SamplePopulations2.md

-# Sample Populations
+# Sample Populations (2)
 _04/02/26_

-CardStyle has possibleContests per card.
+AuditableCard has a CardStyle, which tells the possibleContests that might be on that card.
+Read through the manifest and count the cards that might contain a contest: that is the contest.Npop.

-Batch emphasises partitions of cards.
+Batch emphasizes partitioning of cards into physical containers.
 To find out what cards are in a batch, read through the manifest.
 Generally not needed.
 So a Batch is virtual.

+A Batch has a CardStyle.
+Perhaps also ncards?

+Read through the manifest and tabulate the votes into a set of ContestTabulation, one for each contest.
+For IRV, one gets a VoteConsolidator, otherwise a count of the votes for each candidate.
+Also Npop, undervotes and missing.

 ## TL;DR